GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-comb.rst

 times.

-All we're missing now for a complete understanding of the PPM example is some control-flow mechanisms and expressions involving semantic values - if you're already familiar with other programming languages, you can probably figure out what's going on with the ``for``-loops and integer expressions, but the following section will explain these features in more detail.
+All we're missing now for a complete understanding of the PPM example is some control-flow mechanisms and expressions involving semantic values.
+If you're already familiar with other programming languages, you can probably figure out what's going on with the ``for``-loops and integer expressions, but the following section will explain these features in more detail.